mattcroat/joy-of-code/posts/sveltekit-with-tailwind-css/sveltekit-with-tailwind-css.md

 ---
-title: SvelteKit With Tailwind CSS
+title: Set Up SvelteKit With Tailwind CSS
 description: Learn how to set up Tailwind CSS and automatic class sorting with SvelteKit.
 slug: sveltekit-with-tailwind-css
 published: '2022-10-12'